kdator/myAsteroidsGame/README.md

 # myAsteroidsGame
-Клон игры Asteroids 1979 года от компании Atari.
+The Atari's clone of the game Asteroids from 1979 year